jameshickman/webbus3/README.md

 The `call()` method calls a function defined in the operations object.
 Implementation of operations is in the `this.operations` static object.
 The properties of the operations contain functions to handle the operation.
 The first `call()` parameter must be a WebBus event identifier.
 Pass any other parameters the handler needs to `call()` after the event parameter.
 The handler is expected to call `this.wb.fire_event()` using the event name passed in with the results of the model operation.
 If the key `bearer` is set in localStorage, the method `get_bearer()` returns the token for passing on API requests.

+The adapter pattern allows easy implementation of server mock objects using implementations that call back with static test data.

 ### More information

 See the tests/ and components/ directories for additional examples and complex reusable components.